Anastasia-Satysheva/Check-the-weather-app/README.md

 ## Welcome to Check-the-weather-app Website!
 A simple web-app that allows you to search for a city and get the current weather and 5 day forecast.
-Check it out here: https://anastasia-satysheva.github.io/weather-dashboard
+Check it out here: https://anastasia-satysheva.github.io/Check-the-weather-app/

 ### Features
-It's a simple calendar application that allows the user to save events for each hour of the day.
-This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This basic weather application will tell you your current weather and the 5 day forecast based on the city you input.

 ### Screenshots